ManApart/wrote-vote/readme.md

   - Create DB user to match authed user
 - dynamically generate hydra salt/secret

+## Auth notes
+can use code to call token to get auth token hydra hybrid flow add profile scope to client and autho config

 ## Running Locally

 Create `./.env`, and fill it with values